 Not like there is any rule that says you must answer all the questions, no, but I think it is better to watch your time and if by any chance you are running out of time, go to the questions you don’t know their answers and click any options.
-The reasons for this is that you might be lucky to click the correct option, who knows.
+The reason for this is that you might be lucky to click the correct option, who knows?
 Nothing more.

 Tagged: how to use jamb 8 keys, how to answer JAMB questions, JAMB CBT software,

 Thank you very much for your time and consideration and effort, I promise to try my best in jamb CBT test.

 How can I make the hand writings on the computer screen big

 Thanks a lot.This is very helpful to me